dusty-nv/jetson-inference/README.md

 * [Coding Your Own Image Recognition Program (Python)](docs/imagenet-example-python-2.md)
 * [Coding Your Own Image Recognition Program (C++)](docs/imagenet-example-2.md)

-Additional C++ and Python samples for running the networks on static images and live camera streams can be found here:
+Additional C++ and Python samples for running the networks on images and live camera streams can be found here:

 |                   | C++              | Python             |
 |-------------------|---------------------|---------------------|